Registrar of Voters

 WHEN IS THE NEXT ELECTION EVENT?

-Polling Locations for April 2nd, 2024 Presidential Preference Primary
+Polling Locations for August 13, 2024 Republican Primary

-First District Branford Community House, 46 Church St.
+First District Joe Trapasso Community House, 46 Church St.

-Second District St. Therese Church, 105 Leetes Island Rd.
+Third District Therese Church, 105 Leetes Island Rd.

 Fourth District Fire Headquarters, 45 N. Main St.